NorddeutscherRundfunk/aleph/timeliner/README.md

 A timeline in Aleph is always based on a collection of data.
 If you haven't created a collection yourself or haven't been invited to a collection yet, you cannot create a timeline.
 To create a collection, log into Aleph, choose "personal dataset" and create a new collection via "new dataset".
 For details see [Aleph's documentation](https://docs.alephdata.org/) for how to get startet, upload data into Aleph and share that data with others.

 An empty personal dataset is sufficient to add events to a timeline.
 However, this is not encouraged, since a timeline event should always be linked to a document, also uploaded to Aleph.
 The reason behind this document-centered approach: Every element in a timeline needs proof that the event has taken place.
 Thus, once you're ready to publish, legal personal can vet every step in your documentation.
-In case you don't have a hard-copy of this event, but know from this, e.g. via at least two independent sources, you can create a memo, upload this into Aleph and then create a timeline event from it.
-Sounds tedious at first, but in the end you'll be grateful.
+In case you don't have a hard-copy of this event, but know from this, e.g. via at least two independent sources, there is a solution for this.
+However, this is not encouraged.

 ### Starting a Timeline